 The Online Education & Instructional Support Services Department (formerly known as Instructional Technology & Online Education) oversees Learning Technology (LT), Distance Education (including Moodle management), and the Fletcher Faculty Development Center.

 The Learning Technology unit provides support to faculty, staff, and students in the use of instructional technology equipment in the classroom, Moodle course management software, and other distance education technologies.
 The unit handles all equipment and installations on campus and at remote locations.
+For additional information, please reference the LT Handbook.

 - Please email email@example.com for equipment reservations.